-Item Description State Enabled - Click it to enable the MLD snooping function.
+Item Description State • Enabled - Click it to enable the MLD snooping function.

+by MLD query.
-Query Robustness - Set a number which allows tuning for the expected packet loss on a subnet.

-Query Interval - Specify the time interval for VigorSwitch to send out general MLD query to the host (responsible for responding).
-Later, based on the response, VigorSwitch can forward the traffic through ports in VLAN.

-Query Response Interval - Specify the time interval for VigorSwitch to receive the query response from the host.
-If time is up and no response received, the packets will be blocked and discarded.

-Last Member Query Counter - After quering for specified times (defined here) and still not receiving any response from the subscribed member, VigorSwitch will stop transmitting data to the related GE port(s).

-Last Member Query Interval - The maximum time interval between counting each member query message with no responses from any subscribed member.

-Immediate Leave - Click Enable to enable the function of immediate leave.
-When the GE/LAG port receives the leave message, it will be removed from multicast group to speed up leave latency.

-OK - Apply the settings to the switch.

-Cancel - Close the page and return to previous page.
+- Query Robustness Set a number which allows tuning for the expected packet loss on a subnet. - Query Interval Specify the time interval for VigorSwitch to send out general MLD query to the host (responsible for responding).
+Later, based on the response, VigorSwitch can forward the traffic through ports in VLAN. - Query Response Interval Specify the time interval for VigorSwitch to receive the query response from the host.
+If time is up and no response received, the packets will be blocked and discarded. - Last Member Query Counter After quering for specified times (defined here) and still not receiving any response from the subscribed member, VigorSwitch will stop transmitting data to the related GE port(s). - Last Member Query Interval The maximum time interval between counting each member query message with no responses from any subscribed member. - Immediate Leave Click Enable to enable the function of immediate leave.
+When the GE/LAG port receives the leave message, it will be removed from multicast group to speed up leave latency. - OK Apply the settings to the switch. - Cancel Close the page and return to previous page.